memgraph/helm-charts/charts/memgraph-high-availability/README.md

-## Helm chart for Memgraph high availability cluster
+## Helm chart for Memgraph high availability cluster (Enterprise)
 A Helm Chart for deploying Memgraph in [high availability setup](https://memgraph.com/docs/clustering/high-availability).
+This helm chart requires an enterprise version of Memgraph.

 Memgraph HA cluster includes 3 coordinators, 2 data instances by default.
 The cluster setup is performed via the cluster-setup job.
 The HA cluster is still work in progress and started with "--experimental-enabled=high-availability".
 The cluster is started in the configuration without the node selector, which means that in the current configuration, it is not highly available if the node fails.